Elandfintech/bcart-access/README.md

 #### * Note
 - type is tx_type : {-1 = undefined, 0 = Simple, 1 = Prod, 2 = Trade }
 - ext is order status defined as { undefined=0 = In cart, 1 = receipt, 2 = purchase }
-- If different order status but the same order, the value of "time" must be the same.
+- If order status change in the same record, the value of "time" must be set as the same timestamp.